Water-Melon/Melon/.github/ISSUE_TEMPLATE/custom.md

 ---

+# Summary
-# A summary of the issue
-*This issue is about `xxx` module.
+*Here is a summary of the issue.
+This issue is about `xxx` module.
 And describe what problem you may encountered.*

+# Reproduce
-# A list of steps to help reproduce the issue
+*A list of steps to help reproduce the issue.*
 1. *step 1 ...*
 2. *step 2 ...*
 ...

+# Configuration
-# Your Melon configuration, or the parts that are relevant to your issue
+*Your Melon configuration, or the parts that are relevant to your issue*
 * If you use some special configurations, please paste here to give us more hints.*